 St Conval’s Chapel

-The St Conval’s Chapel is the resting place of the 4th Lord Blytheswood whose family granted Walter Douglas-Campbell the land to build the Kirk and then with the Trustees completed the Kirk after the death of Walter and then Helen, his Sister.
+The St Conval’s Chapel is the resting place of the 4th Lord Blytheswood whose family granted Walter Douglas-Campbell the land to build the Kirk and then, with the Trustees, completed the Kirk after the death of Walter and then the death of Helen, his Sister.
 It is a beautiful place place but sadly not open to the public.
-There are two main issues: the gates are needing restored and the wooden blocks which make the ceiling have shrunk as they have aged and have risk of coming loose and falling out.
+There are two main issues: the gates are needing restored and the wooden blocks which make the ceiling have shrunk as they have aged and have a risk of coming loose and falling out.
 You can read more about the gates restoration but our plan for the ceiling blocks problem is to install stainless steel mesh net below the ceiling to catch the blocks.
 We drew up the design and have obtained prices and Listed Building Consent, the next stage is to raise the funds.

 The cost of the Mesh net, frame and installation is £5000